Salty-Shio/learning-go/notes.md

 ### Integers

-`int` will default to a specific value based on your system.
+`int` will default to a specific value based on the system.
 There are ways to specify the the size and type of int which can be seen in this table:

 | Keyword  | Bits     | Min Value                  | Max Value                  |
 | -------- | -------- | -------------------------- | -------------------------- |